-- 13.8 Privacy Safeguard 13 applies to data holders and accredited data recipients for the CDR data.
-It does not apply to designated gateways. - 13.9 Importantly, Privacy Safeguard 13 only applies to the CDR data a data holder was required or authorised to disclose under the CDR Rules.
+- 13.9 Privacy Safeguard 13 applies to data holders and accredited data recipients of CDR data.
+It does not apply to designated gateways. - 13.10 Importantly, in relation to data holders, Privacy Safeguard 13 only applies where a consumer has requested that a data holder correct their CDR data and the data holder was earlier required or authorised to disclose it under the CDR Rules.
+APP 13 will continue to apply to CDR data that is personal information in all other circumstances.
+For example, where the consumer makes a correction request, but the data has not previously been disclosed under the CDR Rules.

-Note: Currently, there are no designated gateways in the CDR regime responsible for facilitating the transfer of information between data holders and accredited persons (see Chapter B (Key concepts) for the meaning of designated gateway).
+Note: There are no designated gateways in the banking sector.
+See Chapter B (Key concepts) for the meaning of designated gateway.